whtouche/wdi_6_js_hw_todo_app/README.md

 # JS Todo App

 The goal of this assignment is to build a simple client-side JavaScript "todo" app.
 Users of your app should see a list of finished items, a list of unfinished items, and a form with a single text field and a "Create" button to add new items.
 It should not be possible to add blank items.
-New items are unfinished by default, and move to finished when the user clicks a "Complete" button.
-All items have a "Delete" button that removes them from the app.
+New items are unfinished by default, and move to finished when the user clicks a "Complete" button attached to the item.
+All items also have a "Delete" button that removes them from the app.

 ## Application structure